Homemade Croutons

 Uses for Homemade Croutons

 Serve up these fresh and crunchy delights on a bowl of fresh tomato soup or loaded baked potato soup.
-They'd be tasty on minestrone soup too!
+They'd be tasty on my favorite minestrone soup too!

 If your homemade croutons are nearing the end of their shelf life, throw them into a food processor and make some delicious bread crumbs!
-Then use those in things like baked chicken meatballs or jalapeño popper dip.
+(Then use those in things like baked chicken meatballs or jalapeño popper dip — no waste here!)

 Tips for Success

-- Make sure all the seasoned bread pieces are spread out into a single layer on the prepared baking sheet so that they bake evenly.
+• Spread out the seasoned bread pieces into a single layer on the prepared baking sheet so that they bake evenly.

-- If you do not have parchment paper, then grease the baking sheet well with non-stick cooking spray.
-However, parchment paper makes for easy clean-up!
+• If you do not have parchment paper, then grease the baking sheet well with non-stick cooking spray.

-- Look in the bakery section of your grocery store for discounted day-old bread.
-A french baguette that is a day or two old will make perfect homemade croutons!
+• Buy discounted day-old bread.
+A French baguette that is a day or two old will make perfect homemade croutons!
 Not to mention, you'll save a bit of money.
+Look in the bakery section of your grocery store.

 FAQ